CiviCooP/issa_approval/README.md

 ## Configuration

-To configure the checklists and the blocks for use with the required webforms us an configuration screen `/admin/config/system/issa-approval`
+To configure the checklists and the blocks for use with the required webforms use the configuration screen at `/admin/config/system/issa-approval`

 ## And ...